Mehmood Abdul Razzaque

 Mehmood Abdul Razzaque is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from May 2013 to May 2018.

 Early life and education

 He was born on 9 March 1976 in Karachi.

 He has a degree of Bachelors of Commerce from Karachi University.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement from Constituency PS-116 KARACHI-XXVIII in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement from Constituency PS-116 KARACHI-XXVIII in the 2013 Pakistani general election.

-In April 2017, he announced to quit MQM and join Pak Sarzameen Party.
+In April 2017, he announced to quit MQM and joined the Pak Sarzameen Party.